ibm-cloud-docs/secrets-manager/vault-dedicated/vault-dedicated-apis.md

 Use the IBM Cloud Secrets Manager instance management API to manage service instances of the `Vault Dedicated` plan.
 For Vault runtime operations such as secrets management, authentication methods, and policies, use the HashiCorp Vault API.
 {: shortdesc}

+For the interactive API reference with SDK examples, see the [Instance Management API reference](https://{DomainName}/apidocs/secrets-manager/secrets-manager-instance-management-v2){: external}.
+{: tip}

 ## IBM Cloud Secrets Manager Instance Management API
 {: #ibm-cloud-instance-management-api}